Somewhere in Politics

-Somewhere in Politics (also known as A Full House) is a 1948 British comedy film directed and produced by John E. Blakeley and starring Frank Randle, Tessie O'Shea and Josef Locke.
+Somewhere in Politics (also known as A Full House) is a lost 1948 British comedy film directed and produced by John E. Blakeley and starring Frank Randle, Tessie O'Shea and Josef Locke.
 It was written by Harry Jackson.

-It was the fifth in the Somewhere series of films featuring Randle, and was followed by It's a Grand Life (1953).
+It was the fifth in the Somewhere series of films featuring Randle.

+Preservation status

-According to the British Film Institute (BFI), only a 18-minute segment of the film is known to exist, which was released as a short film entitled Full House and released nearly 12 years later in June 1960.
+The British Film Institute has classed Somewhere in Politics as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.
+An 18-minute segment of the film is known to exist (held by the North West Film Archive), which was released in June 1960 as the short film Full House.

 Plot

 Joe Smart is a radio repairman who enters the political arena competing in an upcoming election against his own boss.
 Joe wins the election, but encounters various troubles in the process.